-- Update as of August 31, 2022: The Food and Drug Administration (FDA) amended the Emergency Use Authorizations (EUAs) of the Moderna COVID-19 vaccine and the Pfizer-BioNTech COVID-19 vaccine to authorize bivalent formulations of the vaccines for use as a single booster dose. - The Centers for Disease Control and Prevention (CDC) updated its interim clinical considerations to recommend that individuals ages 12 years and older receive ONE age-appropriate bivalent mRNA booster dose at least two months after completing primary vaccination with any FDA authorized/approved monovalent COVID-19 vaccine, or at least two months after receipt of a recent booster dose of any FDA authorized or approved monovalent COVID-19 vaccine.
-This new booster recommendation replaces all prior booster recommendations for this age group. - The bivalent Moderna booster dose is recommended for use in individuals ages 18 years and older. - The bivalent Pfizer-BioNTech booster dose is recommended for use in individuals ages 12 years and older. - Monovalent mRNA vaccines are no longer authorized as a booster dose for people ages 12 years and older. - Children ages 5-11 years are still recommended to receive 1 monovalent mRNA booster dose if eligible. - The bivalent vaccine ("updated vaccine") is a vaccine product that is based on the original (ancestral) strain of SARS-CoV-2 and the Omicron BA.4/BA.5 variants of SARS-COV-2. - On September 6, 2022, the CDC updated the COVID-19 vaccine schedule for those eligible to receive a COVID-19 vaccine, by age, immunocompetency status, and vaccine product.
-These changes were made to reflect recent FDA EUAs for bivalent formulations of the Pfizer BioNTech and Moderna COVID-19 vaccines as booster doses.
+- Update as of October 12, 2022: The Food and Drug Administration (FDA) amended the Emergency Use Authorizations (EUAs) of the Moderna COVID-19 vaccine and the Pfizer-BioNTech COVID-19 vaccine to authorize bivalent formulations of the vaccines for use as a single booster dose in younger age groups. - The Centers for Disease Control and Prevention (CDC) updated its interim clinical considerations to recommend that individuals ages 5 years and older receive ONE age-appropriate bivalent mRNA booster dose at least two months after completing primary vaccination with any FDA authorized/approved monovalent COVID-19 vaccine, or at least two months after receipt of a recent booster dose of any FDA authorized or approved monovalent COVID-19 vaccine.
+This new booster recommendation replaces all prior booster recommendations for this age group. - The bivalent Moderna booster dose is recommended for use in individuals ages 6 years and older. - The bivalent Pfizer-BioNTech booster dose is recommended for use in individuals ages 5 years and older. - Monovalent mRNA vaccines are no longer authorized as a booster dose for people ages 5 years and older. - Children ages 6 months to 4 years are currently not authorized to receive any booster dose using any COVID-19 vaccine. - The bivalent vaccine ("updated vaccine") is a vaccine product that is based on the original (ancestral) strain of SARS-CoV-2 and the Omicron BA.4/BA.5 variants of SARS-COV-2. - On October 12, 2022, the CDC updated the COVID-19 vaccine schedule for those eligible to receive a COVID-19 vaccine, by age, immunocompetency status, and vaccine product.
+These changes were made to reflect recent FDA EUAs for bivalent formulations of the Pfizer BioNTech and Moderna COVID-19 vaccines as booster doses for younger age groups.
 An immunization schedule for individuals 6 months of age and older can be found here.
-The CDC endorses and recommends a clinical preference for individuals aged 18 years and older to receive an mRNA COVID-19 vaccine (i.e., Pfizer, Moderna) or Novavax vaccine over the Janssen (also known as Johnson & Johnson) COVID-19 vaccine. - Within this update, the CDC has altered its guidance regarding the post-vaccination 15-minute observation period.
-It is now recommended that vaccine providers should consider observing recipients for 15 minutes post-vaccine administration, particularly when vaccinating adolescents.
-The 30-minute observation period for those individuals with certain medical histories now includes: - Individuals who have had an allergy-related contraindication to a different type of COVID-19 vaccine - Individuals who have experienced anaphylaxis after non-COVID-19 vaccines or injectable therapies - Non-severe, immediate (onset within 4 hours) allergic reaction after a previous dose of COVID-19 vaccine - The CDC now recommends that in addition to following the recommended COVID-19 vaccination schedule, tixagevimab/cilgavimab (EVUSHELD[TM]), a combination of two monoclonal antibodies, should be administered every 6 months for pre-exposure prophylaxis to supplement vaccine protection in individuals who are moderately to severely immunocompromised.
-EVUSHELD is given at least 2 weeks after any subsequent COVID-19 vaccine dose.
-There is no minimum interval from EVUSHELD administration to any subsequent COVID-19 vaccine dose. - Storage and handling guidance has been updated to reflect updated guidance regarding bivalent formulations of the COVID-19 vaccine.

-• For detailed clinical guidelines regarding the administration of the COVID-19 vaccines, providers should refer to the CDC Interim Clinical Considerations here: Interim Clinical Considerations for Use of COVID-19 Vaccines | CDC.
+The CDC endorses and recommends a clinical preference for individuals aged 18 years and older to receive an mRNA COVID-19 vaccine (i.e., Pfizer, Moderna) or Novavax vaccine over the Janssen (also known as Johnson & Johnson) COVID-19 vaccine. - Storage and handling guidance has been updated to reflect updated guidance regarding bivalent formulations of the COVID-19 vaccine. - For detailed clinical guidelines regarding the administration of the COVID-19 vaccines, providers should refer to the CDC Interim Clinical Considerations here: Interim Clinical Considerations for Use of COVID-19 Vaccines | CDC.